Understanding the Medicare hospice benefit

 While most of our hospice patients are in treatment for less than thirty days, they can stay in hospice care as long as their six-month terminal prognosis remains certified by a physician.
 As patients’ needs or wishes change, hospice care may no longer be appropriate.

-Here at Mission Hospice, our Transitions and Advanced Care programs helps ensure a continuum of care for patients who are not ready for hospice, whose health improves during hospice care, or who choose to seek additional treatments not covered by the hospice benefit.
+Here at Mission Hospice, our Transitions and Palliative Care programs helps ensure a continuum of care for patients who are not ready for hospice, whose health improves during hospice care, or who choose to seek additional treatments not covered by the hospice benefit.
 Our goal across our three programs is to provide pain relief, comfort, and emotional and spiritual support throughout the last months of life.

 Many of our patients are covered by Medicare, but donations from the community help us serve people regardless of whether they are insured or can afford care.
 We are grateful for the support of our donors, who share our belief that everyone has the right to die pain-free and with dignity.